addyosmani/backbone-fundamentals/README.md

 ###Practical

-For this practical, we're going to once again look at extending the popular Backbone Todo application.
-Rather than relying on localStorage for data persistance, we're going to switch to storing Todos in a MongoDB document-store instead.
+For this practical, we're going to look at extending [a popular Backbone Todo application](http://documentcloud.github.com/backbone/examples/todos/index.html).
+That version relies on localStorage for data persistance, but we're going to switch to storing Todos in a MongoDB document-store instead.
 The code for this practical can be found at: https://github.com/addyosmani/backbone-boilerplates/tree/master/option2

 **app.js**

 (See [here](https://github.com/addyosmani/backbone-boilerplates/blob/master/option2/app.js) for the source)

-We must first include the node dependencies required by our application.
+First include the node dependencies required by the application.
 These are Express, Mongoose and Path (a module containing utilities for dealing with file paths.

 ```javascript
 var application_root = __dirname,